 While planning for the trek to Nagalapuram hills a few months back, I felt a bit difficult to gather some important information about the place.
 But for me, the trek was a wonderful experience.
-Keep in mind few things well in advance, you will not face much difficulties on the way.
-The information I am sharing here will be very helpful to those who wants to explore Nagalapuram hills and to have a good time in nature.
+Keep in mind few things well in advance, you will not face many difficulties along the way.
+The information I am sharing here will be very helpful to those who want to explore Nagalapuram hills and to have a good time in nature.

 Don’t get confused with the search results you find in google map, set your destination as “Nagalapuram west trekking entrance”.

 A weekend is very much enough for a trek to Nagalapuram hills.
 The sad part is public transport is not available from Chennai.
 It will take around 3-4 hours by car to reach the starting point.